collective/plone-scripts/README.rst

 Plone command line scripts
 ==========================

 A collection of command line scripts for Plone.
+For a list of all scripts and examples look into the scripts folder.

 Workflow-Transaction-Trigger